aco950/aws-cloud-prac-notes/condensed_notes.md

      - Makes it easy to centrally manage access to multiple AWS accounts, business applications and provide users with SSO access to all their assigned accounts.

+## Security - Data Encryption
+   - KMS (Key Management Service)
+     - Secrets management for other AWS services.
+     - Can use to protect your own applications that use AWS.

+   - CLoudHSM (Hardware-based cryptographic key storage)

+## Security - Other
+  - Shield
+    - Managed DDoS protection service. that safeguards applications running on AWS.
+    - 2 tiers of support - Standard and Advanced.
+Standard is automatic, at no additional charge.

+   - Inspector
+     - Automated *security assessment service* that helps improve the security and compliance of applications deployed on AWS.
+     - Automatically checks applications for exposure, vulnerabilities, and deviations from best practices.
+     - Similar to Nessus Scan product.